SEE MY LIST OF 47+ IDEAS FOR KID’S BIRTHDAY PARTIES BELOW

 Party Favor Ideas: Fishnet Gloves, Personalized Thank You Stickers, Glow Sticks

 - Ice skating (Ages 5+) There are ice rinks around the county, but two in particular stand out.
-The Gardens Ice House in Laurel, MD and the Columbia Association Ice Rink in Columbia MD both offer parties.
+The Gardens Ice House in Laurel, MD and the Columbia Association Ice Rink in Columbia MD both offer a birthday party package.

 Locations: Laurel, Columbia